Low-Carb Marinated Vegetables

 The thinner you cut the veggies, the more marinade they will soak up.

-If you slice the tomatoes in half, they will soak up the marinade, and be super delicious.
-I love to leave them whole, because I love the “mouth-feel” of whole cherry tomatoes.
+If you use cherry or grape tomatoes, slice them in half, to better soak up the marinade.
+I love to leave them whole because I love the “mouth-feel” of whole cherry tomatoes.

 Step Two: Measuring and Mixing the Marinade

-In small bowl or large measuring cup, mix the seasoning and liquids.
+In a small bowl or large measuring cup, mix the seasoning and liquids.

 Step Three: Marinate Veggies

-Next, put the veggies in a shallow pan or a casserole dish, and pour the marinade over them.
+Next, put the cucumber salad in a shallow pan or a casserole dish, and pour the marinade over them.

 Then, cover the dish and let it marinate in the refrigerator for about two hours.